tano-systems/meta-tanowrt/_sources/layers/meta-tanowrt-hsl-ti/index.rst.txt

 TI UIO Support
 --------------

 By default TI UIO support is disabled.
-To enable TI UIO support to build add this to your :file:`.local.conf`:
+To enable TI UIO support to build add this to your :file:`local.conf`:

 .. code-block:: bash